theupdateframework/taps/tap5.md

         // NOTE: This is the only adjustment to the file format.
         // For information about all other fields, please see the previous
         // version of the specification.
-        // NEW: Now, instead of the list of mirrors specified in the repository
+        // NEW: Now, instead of the list of mirrors specified in the map file, a
-        // assignments file (TAP 4), a TUF client would use this list of URLs to
-        // download the metadata file for this fole.
+        // TUF client would use this list of URLs to download the metadata file
-        // This list may be empty.
+        // for this role.
+This list may be empty.
         "URLs":       [...],
         "keyids":     [KEYID],
         "threshold":  THRESHOLD